secretnamebasis/dero-pong-server/README.md

 # dero-pong-server
 Inspired by CaptianDero's pong_server, I rewrote the code base in BASH.
+So, it's called dero-pong-server.

 This was a fun project.